inet-framework/inet/showcases/general/scenarioScripting/doc/index.rst

    :end-before: <at t="6.0">

-As you can see, the ``<create-module>`` element has four attributes, one for the type, one for the submodule name, one for the parent module and one for indicating that it is a vector of modules.
+As you can see, the ``<create-module>`` element has four attributes, one for the type, one for the submodule name and one for the parent module.
-We create a vector of modules named ``sourceNode`` with the type of the previously mentioned :ned:`DynamicHost`.
+We create two modules named ``sourceNode0`` and ``sourceNode1``, both with the type of the previously mentioned :ned:`DynamicHost`.
 The created modules will have a random position inside the parent module.
 The parent module in this case is the playground, because the ``parent`` attribute is set to is ``"."``.